Arrest made in 2012 Huntsville murder cold case

 Desmond Deon Elmore, 34, was booked into the Madison County Jail on a murder charge on Friday, November 8.
 He was released on a $60,000 bond Saturday morning.

 Back on July 14, 2012, Huntsville Police said they responded to the Quail Point Apartments in the 1000 block of Henderson Road for a "shots fired" call.
-When they arrived, they found Darrion Marqeese Chisholm, 18, had multiple gun shot wounds.
+When they arrived, they found Darrion Marqeese Chisholm, 18, had multiple gunshot wounds.
 Two other people were also injured, but survived.

 At the time, witnesses said multiple people knocked on the door of apartment 4F.
 Chisholm answered the door and that's when he and two others were shot.